 How to get to Oxford?
 Check our detailed guide and requirements.

-- To successfully apply to Oxford, you need to pass your high school diploma, get a language certificate, prepare a Personal Statement and pass the preliminary interview.
+- To successfully apply to Oxford, you need to pass your high school diploma (for international students), have great A-level subjects, get a language certificate (for international students), prepare a Personal Statement and pass the preliminary Oxford interview.

 - Oxford is recognised as one of the best universities in the world

 - The University of Oxford has 33 academic colleges scattered across the city.
 You can choose the one that suits you best